ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 #### Softshelf

-Your very own internal app store.
+Your very own internal app store with an API for integrations in CI/git servers.
+Self-hosted.
 For companies that sell software and documents as products.
-A client portal where your can upload the artifact/release and your clients can download it from there.
+A client portal where you can upload the artifact/release and your clients can download it from there.
 It also contains links to issue trackers, and other related stuff to the product.

-Status: Just started, but halted it right now.
+Status: Need this for work, started it but on halt right now.

 #### Aclys